mvolkmann/blog/src/smalltalk.md

 - Classes are global and not in namespaces, so all class names must be unique.

   Using class name prefixes is sometimes recommended.
+  These use 1, 2, or 3 capital letters.
-  This is important for using Squeak packages and Monticello.
+  Prefixes are important for packages intended to be reused by others.
-  Squeak has a prefix registry in the wiki.
+  Squeak has a <a href="http://wiki.squeak.org/squeak/3318" target="_blank">prefix registry</a> in its wiki.
-  TODO: Add a link to this!
+  Unfortunately it was last updated in 2010.

 - Immutability is not favored.

   While it is possible to define Smalltalk classes whose objects are immutable, this is not common.
-  This will feel wrong to developers that prefer functional programming.
+  The lack of focus on immutability will feel wrong to developers that prefer functional programming.

 - Application deployment is tedious.